-Concept of Time Value of Money in Islamic Finance and Banking:
+Concept of Time Value of Money in Islam:

-There is no concept of time value of money in Islamic finance, and Islam does not recognized the value of money in any type of rescheduling of the debts.
-Once a sale is mutually agreed between the parties, any addition of money to this price due to delay is prohibited and haraam.
+There is no concept of time value of money in Islamic finance as it leads to riba, and Islam does not recognized the value of money in any type of rescheduling of the debts.
+Once a sale is mutually agreed between the parties, any addition of money to this price due to delay is prohibited and haram.
 This is because, the commodity once sold even on credit, belongs to the purchaser, and seller has no right to re-price it.
 Any addition in its price is considered as Riba or interest.
+However, time value of money Islamic perspective should not be mixed with Islamic financial instruments.

 Price of Commodity: